Azure/azure-c-shared-utility/c/devdoc/constbuffer_requirements.md

 ## Overview

 ConstBuffer is a module that implements a read-only buffer of bytes (unsigned char).
-Once created, the buffer can not longer be changed.
+Once created, the buffer can no longer be changed.
 The buffer is ref counted so further _Clone calls result in zero copy.